Yacnnn/MVGCCA/README.md

 python3 run_mvgcca.py --task mnist2views --latent_dim 60  --num_of_epochs 200 --write_latent_space_interval 10

 ```
-It will create a folder (for example) April_23_2021_01h05m53s in folder "results/mnist2views/" with all the information about the gridsearch.
+It will create a folder (for example) April_23_2021_01h05m53s in folder "results/mnist2views/" with all the information about the grid search.

 *Evaluate runs :*
 ```